DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 DTZ Reading B1: Understanding texts and passing the exam

-Reading strategies, structure of all five parts, typical mistakes, and a practice plan – everything you need for a confident result in the reading section.
+Reading strategies, structure of all five parts, typical mistakes, and a practice plan – everything you need for a secure result in the reading part.

 ⏱ 12 minutes reading time